 There is no plan to require students, faculty or staff to be vaccinated.
-However, based on guidance from our health department and College of Medicine leaders, CMU strongly recommends that every member of our community be vaccinated (excluding individuals who are pregnant).
+However, based on guidance from our health department and College of Medicine leaders, CMU strongly recommends that every member of our community be vaccinated.

 Yes.
 The vaccine is only one part of Central’s plan to slow the spread of COVID-19.
 Even after receiving a vaccine, you must continue to follow all university

 Yes.
 While you prepare to receive the COVID-19 vaccine, please plan to get your flu shot to help protect yourself and our campus community.
 The flu shot and the COVID-19 vaccination shot must be taken at least 14 days apart.
 Call CMU Health to make an appointment for your flu shot at 989-774-6599.

 If you have questions about COVID-19 vaccines that aren’t answered on this webpage, please email them to